 When Army Maj.
 Bernard W. Dibbert deployed to Vietnam in 1965, he sent cassette tapes home to his wife, Ann, and five sons in Fayetteville.
-The Ranger and company commander with the 82nd Airborne Division at Fort Bragg had attended the University of Washington on an ROTC scholarship, and on those recordings he spoke adamantly about his sons also getting a college education.
+The Ranger and company commander with the 82nd Airborne Division at Fort Bragg had graduated from the University of Washington, where he had an ROTC scholarship, and on those recordings he spoke adamantly about his sons also getting a college education.

 All did, including four at UNC: Doug ’70, Michael ’74 (’76 MAT), Charles ’77 and William ’81 (’87 MSW).
 The fifth son, Bernard Jr., attended N.C.
 State University for its Army ROTC program, which UNC did not offer.

 But the 38-year-old veteran of World War II and the Korean War never got to see their achievement.
 He was killed in action on June 1, 1965.
 He also did not know his promotion to lieutenant colonel had been approved the previous day.

 Now the General Alumni Association is honoring the Army officer and his son Doug, president of the GAA, with a $2 million gift to UNC to provide scholarships for students from military families.

 The Lt.
 Col. Bernard W. Dibbert Carolina Covenant for Military Families Endowed Scholarship Fund will aid military-affiliated students eligible for the Carolina Covenant, which provides UNC students from low-income families the opportunity to graduate without loan debt.
 The gift also was made as part of UNC’s For All Kind: the Campaign for Carolina and its Red, White and Carolina Blue Challenge to support families of military veterans.

 Scholarship recipients will be recognized as Lt.
 Col. Bernard W. Dibbert Military Families Scholars.